-Traveling overseas with high tech equipment, confidential, unpublished, or proprietary information or data - Traveling with certain types of high tech equipment including but not limited to advanced GPS units, scientific equipment, or with controlled, proprietary or unpublished data in any format may require an export license depending on your travel destination.
-Federal export and sanctions regulations prohibit the unlicensed export of specific commodities, software, technology and payments to or from certain countries, entities and individuals for reasons of national security, foreign policy or protection of trade.
-University employees are required to comply with United States export and sanctions regulations when traveling abroad with commodities, software, and technology.
-ECAS can assist with export and sanction determinations related to your international travel.
-Helpful information may be found below concerning international travel procedures and best practices to ensure compliance with these federal regulations.
+Traveling overseas with high tech equipment, confidential, unpublished, or proprietary information or data may require an export license depending on your travel destination.
+Federal export and sanctions regulations prohibit the unlicensed export of specific items, software, technology, services and financial transactions to or from certain countries, entities and individuals for reasons of national security, foreign policy or protection of trade.
+University employees are required to comply with United States export and sanctions regulations when traveling abroad.

-- Specifically designed for military, intelligence, space, encryption software, or nuclear related applications
+- Military, intelligence, space, encryption software, or nuclear related applications

 - Data or information that results from a project with contractual constraints on the dissemination of the research results